 - Avoid foods high in sugar or starch

 Remember, prevention is better than a procedure.
-Some people wait to visit the dentist until something goes wrong, but it’s a much better plan to visit the dentist before that happens.
-With regular professional cleanings and checkups, we can help prevent tooth decay and catch any issues before they become problematic.
+Some people wait to visit the dentist until something goes wrong, but it’s a much better plan regular visits to the dentist before that happens.
+With a professional cleaning and checkup every six months, we can help prevent tooth decay and catch any issues before they become problematic.

-If I’m not having any dental pain, do I still need to go to the dentist?
+If I don't have a dental pain, do I still need to go to the dentist?

-Yes–biannual appointments are necessary so that we can perform professional cleanings and checkups.
-We’ll examine your oral health and take x-rays of your mouth to ensure you’re free of tooth decay and infection.
-X-rays can show cavities years before symptoms will arise and it’s good to be aware of underlying issues so we can treat them before they become problematic.
+Yes—biannual appointments are necessary so that we can perform professional cleanings and checkups.
+We’ll examine your oral health and take X-rays of your mouth to ensure you’re free of tooth decay and infection.
+X-rays can show cavities years before symptoms arise and allow us to treat underlying issues before they become problematic.

 We’ll always provide you with detailed information on the status of your oral health and answer any questions you may have.